Log in to create or edit your sites.

 How do I add/change content on my site?

 A WordPress site is made up of pages and posts.
-Both page and post content is editing using the WordPress Editor.
+You use the WordPress Editor to create and edit page and post content.

 Under “Appearance” on your site’s dashboard is the “Menus” option.
 Learn how to create and maintain custom menus.